12 Best Back And Shoulder Workout For Upper Body Strength

 The duration depends on the type of equipment you use and the intensity of your workout.

 If you are doing supersets, training for a shorter period is best.
-In the case of longer workout sessions, isolated exercises work best instead of compound exercises.
+In case of longer workout sessions, isolated exercises work best instead of compound exercises.

 4. Capacity